sakshiyelmame/todolistapp/README.md

 - This is an iOS Assignment project that I built using Swift and using SwiftUI design architecture to achieve the end result.
 - In this app, RealamDatabase is used.
 - In this application, we can add the data, also we can delete the data and also update the data.
+- If I had got more time then I would have done better.

 ### Language 👾
 - Swift